Our Partners & Affiliated Programs

 (Above: Bach Dancing & Dynamite Society, 2013.
 Photograph by Dick Ainsworth.)

-The Arts Enterprise Initiative empowers artists of all ages and disciplines to fuel and inspire the culture of our community, the state of Wisconsin, and beyond.
-Through the Arts Enterprise Student Association, the New Arts Venture Challenge, and the class “Art as Business as Art,” we provide support and training for student artists and teach the strategic skills today’s artists need to take leadership in the creative economy.
+Through arts entrepreneurship courses and our Arts Business Competition, the Arts Business Initiative empowers artists of all ages and disciplines to fuel and inspire the culture of our community, the state of Wisconsin, and beyond.
+It provides support and training for students, and teaches the strategic skills today’s artists need to be leaders in the creative economy.

 Bach Dancing & Dynamite Society